sammychinedu2ky/Dotnet-Multithreaded-Tree-Data-Copying/readme.md

-This code tries to copy a data from one tree to another via multithreading which aid improve performance.
-The transfer of data is executed from bottom to top.
+This piece of code attempts to utilize multithreading to enhance performance when copying data from one tree to another.
+The data transfer is executed in a bottom-to-top traversal manner.
 ```mermaid
 graph TD
   A --> B